spetz/Warden/README.md

 > Define "health checks" for your applications, resources and
 > infrastructure.
 Keep your **Warden** on the watch.

-**Please note that it's just a preview version of the library (work in progress), containing a basic "documentation".**
+**Please note that it's just a preview version of the library (work in progress).**

 **What is Warden?**
 ----------------

-Warden is a simple library built to solve the problem of monitoring the resources such as the websites, API, databases, CPU etc. It allows to quickly define the **watchers** responsible for performing checks on a specific resources, and use these information e.g. to alert about any issues related to the possible downtime of your system.
+Warden is a simple library built to solve the problem of monitoring the resources such as the websites, API, databases, CPU etc. It allows to quickly define the **[watchers](https://github.com/spetz/Warden/wiki/watcher)** responsible for performing checks on specific resources and **[integrations](https://github.com/spetz/Warden/wiki/integration)** to easily notify about any issues related to the possible downtime of your system.
+On top of that, you may use all of this information to collect the custom metrics thanks to the **[hooks](https://github.com/spetz/Warden/wiki/Hooks)**.

 **What kind of monitoring is available?**
 ----------------